MultipleCards

 Which card is card number 0, 1 and so is by default determined by module load order.
 This is particularly useful to choose which card becomes the default one.

-In theory therefore it is possible to choose which of several installed cards becomes card 0, the default one, by ensure its driver module is loaded first.
+In theory therefore it is possible to choose which of several installed cards becomes card 0, the default one, by ensuring its driver module is loaded first.
+(Note: this assumes that each sound card requires a different driver.
+If you have two soundcards of the same type, please skip to the next section.)

-It is two ways to archieve this, the "old" index= option of the card driver module, and the alternative (and new) slots= option of the snd module.
+card driver module, and the alternative (and new) slots=

 An example configuration for two sound cards is like below: